 |scontrol||query and modify SLURM state|

-sacct is currently not working.
+sacct is not available for users.

-Queues (SLURM partitions) and their limits
+SLURM partitions (Queues) and their limits

 - Batch queues are called partitions in SLURM.